azsk/AzTS-docs/Control coverage/Feature/Storage.md

 Enable Secure transfer to storage accounts

 ### Rationale
 Use of HTTPS ensures server/service authentication and protects data in transit from network layer man-in-the-middle, eavesdropping, session-hijacking attacks.
-When enabling HTTPS one must remember to simultaneously disable access over plain HTTP else data can still be subject to compromise over clear text connections.
+When enabling HTTPS, one must remember to simultaneously disable access over plain HTTP else data can still be subject to compromise over clear text connections.

 ### Control Spec